dekdaas/redun/docs/source/values.md

 and that we should reassert it (i.e., re-run the task to rewrite the file with the intended contents).

-See (File reactivity)[design.md#File-reactivity] for more exposition on the file case.
+See [File reactivity](design.md#File-reactivity) for more exposition on the file case.

 ## Extending standard types with `ProxyValue`s